jm0369/packaging-catalog/MEDIA_CONNECTION_MANAGEMENT.md

 - Set primary image from media detail page
 - Bulk operations
 - Connection history/audit log
-- Preview of how image appears in group/article
+- Preview of how image appears in group/article/category
+- Filter categories by type in dropdown